 is a graduate of Warsaw University where he completed his MA in linguistics.
 Since the graduation, he has worked as an examiner at the University Council for the Certification of Language Proficiency, upper-primary teacher and author of teaching materials.
-Since 2009, he has been part of Macmillan Polska team as a commissioning editor in charge of several major, highly successful coursebook titles.
+For over a decade, he was part of the Macmillan team in Poland as a commissioning editor in charge of several, major, highly successful coursebook titles.
 Since 2020, he has taken on the multiple role of being a manager, author, and editor for a huge publishing project with the Early Stage School of English.

 Why did you decide to include your sessions in the programme of the academy?

 Authors are sometimes like lonely samurai warriors – they fight against deadlines, school assignments, teacher training sessions, fatigue, stress and … editors!
 Having worked with many ‘warriors’ throughout past 10 years, I’ve come up with a unique code of conduct for all authors – Author’s Bushido.
 It’s a set of guidelines that will help to avoid most common mistakes and get your ELT materials to the next level.
 I’d like to share it with you now so here I am!